 The Government’s Violence Against Women and Girls (VAWG) strategy, published in July 2021, committed to ‘bring[ing] about real and lasting change’, recognising that VAWG is ‘still far too prevalent and there are too many instances of victims and survivors being let down.’
 At the same time, there are important national conversations happening about the need to address the scale of abuse towards women and girls in our society, illuminated by the tragic murders of Sarah Everard, Sabina Nessa and far too many others.
 The Government has sought to reassure women and girls and the specialist women’s organisations like ours that support them, that this issue is being taken seriously.
 The Home Secretary has stated: “Women and girls have said enough is enough and the Conservative Party agrees.”
 As a [description of your organisation, eg “coalition of specialist organisations or specialist ‘by and for’ organisation], we state however, that these commitments are gravely undermined by proposals in the Nationality and Borders Bill.
 If the Government is to fulfil its promises made in the VAWG strategy to continue ‘to work with violence against women and girls sector specialists’ and ‘continually improve and learn from [our] experiences, data and insight,’ we ask that it take heed of [organisation name]’s concern/warnings about this Bill.

-[Organis name is already troubled by the fact that the Government is unable to meet international standards in responding to VAWG by ratifying the Istanbul Convention nine years after signing, largely due to its treatment of migrant survivors in the UK, as highlighted by the Step Up Migrant Women campaign.
+[Organisation name] is already troubled by the fact that the Government is unable to meet international standards in responding to VAWG by ratifying the Istanbul Convention nine years after signing, largely due to its treatment of migrant survivors in the UK, as highlighted by the Step Up Migrant Women campaign.
 Our concern is that the Government’s record on addressing VAWG will be eroded even further should it proceed with this legislation in its current form.
 We are concerned that its proposals will create further difficulties for women and girls subject to abuse, and the organisations supporting them in the UK.

 Whilst the Equality Impact Assessment accompanying the Bill alleged that proposals could ‘advance the equality of opportunity for ‘a cohort of females,’ we set out some key ways in which they would cause harm to women and girls and increase the risk of gender-based violence.